Research

 View by University Lead

-The Center for Connected and Automated Transportation is a partnership between the University of Michigan, the University of Akron, Central State University, the University of Illinois at Urbana-Champaign, Purdue University, and Washtenaw Community College.
+The Center for Connected and Automated Transportation is a partnership between the University of Michigan, the University of Akron, Central State University, the University of Illinois at Urbana-Champaign, the University of Minnesota, Northwestern University, Purdue University, Washtenaw Community College, and the University of Wisconsin-Madison.
 Click the consortium member logos below to view the projects that they are spearheading.

-The Center for Connected and Automated Transportation focuses its research in six domains.
-These include Control & Operations, Enabling Technology, Human Factors, Infrastructure Design & Management, Modeling & Implementation, and Policy & Planning.
-Click on the bubble below to learn more about a specific research thrust along with our projects that focus on it.
+The Center for Connected and Automated Transportation focuses its research in four domains.
+These include Safety, Cybersecurity, Mobility, and Equity.
+Click on the images below to learn more about a specific research thrust along with our projects that focus on it.